 Sweet sodas and diet desserts alike get their taste from Ingredion's ingredients.
 The company makes food ingredients and industrial products from corn and other starch-based raw materials.
 It serve 60 markets, including food, beverage, brewing, and pharmaceutical companies.
-More than 40% of sales come from sweeteners, including high-fructose corn syrup, which is used by just about every beverage maker and a good many food companies, to sweeten their products.
+About 40% of sales come from sweeteners, including high-fructose corn syrup, which has been used by beverage makers and food companies, to sweeten their products.
 Ingredion gets a lot more out of kernel, also producing corn starch (a thickener for processed foods), corn oil, and corn gluten (for animal feed).
 Ingredion operates manufacturing plants throughout Africa, Asia, Europe, and North and South America.
 Most sales are in North America.

-Ingredion has 36 manufacturing plats as well as R&D and sales offices in more than 40 countries.
+Ingredion has 43 manufacturing plants as well as R&D and sales offices in more than 40 countries.
 The company serves customers in more than 60 markets in more than 100 countries.

-North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for about 55% of the firm's 2014 sales.
-South America contributes about 21% of sales, followed by the Asia Pacific region (14%), and Europe, the Middle East and Africa (10%).
+North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for about 60% of the firm's 2015 sales.
+South America contributes about 18% of sales, followed by the Asia Pacific region (13%), and Europe, the Middle East, and Africa (9%).

 Sales and Marketing